The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Do I look, as if I am jesting?
+Do I look as though I am jesting?

 MARCIA.

-Please tell me that thou art, because I cannot bear to lose thy love.
+Please tell me thou art—for I cannot bear to lose thy love.

 COMMODUS.

-Thou art my mistress, but thou knowest that I have sexual desires that not only one woman can please.
+Thou art my mistress—but thou knowest that I have desires that not one woman alone can please.

 MARCIA.

 Naturally!
-However, thou dost not want me here any longer?
-If so, I shall leave thee alone in thy chamber?
+Yet thou dost not want me here any longer?
+If so, I shall leave thee to thy chamber.

 COMMODUS.

 Since thou art here, do not go.
-I must tell thee that the procurator Felix of Paphlagonia is arriving tomorrow.
-Therefore, I shall expect thee to join us.
+I must tell thee—the Procurator Felix of Paphlagonia is arriving on the morrow.
+Therefore, I expect thee to join us.

 MARCIA.

-Of course emperor!
-I shall be content to be present by thy side, as I usually am.
+Of course, Emperor.
+I shall be content to be present by thy side, as I am usually.

 COMMODUS.

-Excellent!
-Now that I have disclosed the procurator's visit tomorrow, then let us finish this conversation and address the issue of the Plebeian Games.
+Excellent.
+Now that I have disclosed the procurator's visit, let us speak of the Plebeian Games.

 MARCIA.